oxidecomputer/maghemite/ddm-local/README.md

  ─ ─ ─ ─ ─ ─ ─ ─ ─                 ─ ─ ─ ─ ─ ─ ─ ─ ─
 ```

+With ddm-local, all of this happens on a single server for ease of testing.

 ## Usage

 DDM routers come in two types